ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

 Steps to follow in creating a pull request using GitHub CLI.

-Step 1: Install GitHub CLI using this command and past it on your terminal - `brew install gh`
+Step 1: Install GitHub CLI using this command and past it on your terminal - `brew install gh`.
 <img src="../assets/images/jdayduaygh.png" alt="select branch">